gsileno/processmining/README.md

 ### Inductive Miner (with Infrequent filter)

-The Inductive Miner [3] is the most complex of the three algorithms here.
-It is a recursive, top-down algorithm.
+The Inductive Miner [3] is a recursive, top-down algorithm, the most complex of the three.
 It looks at the entire event log, finds the most prominent behavioral pattern, splits the log into smaller pieces based on that pattern, and then repeats the process on those pieces until there is nothing left to split.

-The algorithm functions in 3 steps.
+Its core functioning can be described in 3 steps.
 First, it looks at the event log and maps out which activities follow each other immediately.
 If "Activity A" is followed by "Activity B" 50 times, a strong arrow (edge) is drawn between them.
 This creates a network of activities connected by arrows, or Directly-Follows Graph (DFG).
 Second, the algorithm detects a *cut*; it analyzes the DFG to see how it can be chopped into independent parts.
 It looks for four specific types of cuts, which correspond to standard workflow behaviors:
 - *sequence* ($\rightarrow$),
 - *exclusive choice* ($\times$ or $\oplus$),
 - *parallel* ($\wedge$ or $+$),